ballkungZ/iotclass67/assignment01/02-docker-compose-iot.md

         hostname: kafka-connect
         container_name: kafka-connect
         environment:
-        # Required.
-        # The list of Kafka brokers to connect to.
-This is only used for bootstrapping,
-        # the addresses provided here are used to initially connect to the cluster,
-        # after which the cluster can dynamically change.
-Thanks, ZooKeeper!
         CONNECT_BOOTSTRAP_SERVERS: "kafka:9092"
-        # Required.
-A unique string that identifies the Connect cluster group this worker belongs to.
         CONNECT_GROUP_ID: kafka-connect-group
-        # Connect will actually use Kafka topics as a datastore for configuration and other data. #meta
-        # Required.
-The name of the topic where connector and task configuration data are stored.
         CONNECT_CONFIG_STORAGE_TOPIC: kafka-connect-meta-configs
-        # Required.
-The name of the topic where connector and task configuration offsets are stored.
         CONNECT_OFFSET_STORAGE_TOPIC: kafka-connect-meta-offsets
-        # Required.
-The name of the topic where connector and task configuration status updates are stored.
         CONNECT_STATUS_STORAGE_TOPIC: kafka-connect-meta-status
-        # Required.
-Converter class for key Connect data.
-This controls the format of the
-        # data that will be written to Kafka for source connectors or read from Kafka for sink connectors.
         CONNECT_KEY_CONVERTER: org.apache.kafka.connect.json.JsonConverter
-        # Required.
-Converter class for value Connect data.
-This controls the format of the
-        # data that will be written to Kafka for source connectors or read from Kafka for sink connectors.
         CONNECT_VALUE_CONVERTER: org.apache.kafka.connect.json.JsonConverter
-        # Required.
-The hostname that will be given out to other workers to connect to.
         CONNECT_REST_ADVERTISED_HOST_NAME: "kafka-connect"
         CONNECT_REST_PORT: 8083
-        # The next three are required when running in a single-node cluster, as we are.
-        # We would be able to take the default (of 3) if we had three or more nodes in the cluster.
         CONNECT_CONFIG_STORAGE_REPLICATION_FACTOR: "1"
         CONNECT_OFFSET_STORAGE_REPLICATION_FACTOR: "1"
         CONNECT_STATUS_STORAGE_REPLICATION_FACTOR: "1"
-        #Connectos path
         CONNECT_PLUGIN_PATH: "/usr/share/java,/data/connectors/"
         CONNECT_LOG4J_ROOT_LOGLEVEL: "INFO"
         restart: unless-stopped